grafana/agent/docs/sources/flow/concepts/component_controller.md

 ## In-memory traffic

-Components which expose HTTP endpoints, such as [prometheus.exporter.unix][], can expose an internal address which will completely bypass the network and communicate in-memory.
+Components which expose HTTP endpoints, such as [prometheus.exporter.unix](ref:prometheus.exporter.unix), can expose an internal address which will completely bypass the network and communicate in-memory.
 This allows components within the same process to communicate with one another without needing to be aware of any network-level